KaminaDuck/scryfall-mcp/README.md

 - Creates a folder structure `.local/scryfall_images/{set_name}` to organize images by set
 - Downloads and saves art crop images as `.local/scryfall_images/{set_name}/{card_name}.{extension}`
 - Also saves individual card data as JSON files alongside the images
+- **Skips downloading images that already exist** to save time and bandwidth
+- Provides progress tracking and a summary of downloaded/skipped images
 - Includes error handling and rate limiting (200ms delay between requests)
+- Supports a `--force` flag to re-download all images even if they already exist

 **Usage:**